GeorgeQQJelly/GeorgeQQJelly/README.md

 🪐 A creative interested in building everything cool under the sun (this does not include physical houses, unfortunately).

 🌱 I'm currently learning CSS and Javascript frameworks, including Tailwind and Vue.js!
-I am also tackling the Unity game engine, python, and funky designs.
+I am also tackling the Unity game engine, python, and making funky designs.

-⚡ Some of my hobibes include writing, shredding the guitar, daydreaming, digital art, and composing!
+⚡ Some of my hobibes include writing, shredding the guitar, day dreaming, digital art, and composing!

-💬 Ask me anything about your crazy project idea!
+💬 Tell me about your crazy project idea!
 The craziest impossible-est ideas are the most fun.

 📫 You can reach out to me at datta.td.d@gmail.com!